HD1819/Coding_decoding/README.md

 # Coding_decoding
-It is use to provide more security when we transfer a data.
+It is use to provide more security whenever we transfer a data.
+It's code is provided.